 The winning equation for SMEs:

-For organizations >300 users or advanced needs:
+For organizations with more than 300 users or advanced requirements:

 The real question is not "which BDU to choose?" but "how to transform detection into effective response?"